 My freshman classmate Fred introduced me to Porsches, he had a passion for these quirky cars that stuck with me.
 Fast forward 30 years, the passion of owning a 911 is more intense than ever.

 By this time, I had done my homework with the help of some co-workers.
-Returning from a golf game with my son, we passed a gray Targa on the side of the road with a “for sale” sign in the window.
+Returning from a casino visit playing the best casino mate australia with my son, we passed a gray Targa on the side of the road with a “for sale” sign in the window.
 About 2 miles down the road I did a u-turn and pulled up next to this beautiful 1972…I ended up driving my first 911 that day.

 “Joe, the owner, felt like he had just ripped my heart out…”

 Two days later, I brought my wife to go for a ride in it with me.
 A week later with check in hand, I rang the doorbell only to find my car was on its way to Japan…sold.
 Joe, the owner, felt like he had just ripped my heart out and assured me his contacts would find me an even better one.
 Two weeks later, he gave me a list of three cars to consider; one in Atlanta, the next in Phoenix, and the last just North of Baltimore…keep in mind that the these cars were unofficially for sale by individuals.

 After weeks of emails, I decided to drive to Baltimore to see the closest one, a 1980 Black Metallic Euro 911 SC Coupe the owner called a daily driver.
 About half way there with my old camcorder in the back seat, I thought what are you doing?
 What are you going to look for?
 You’re not a mechanic, you don’t know what a chain tensioner or pop-off valve is but it better have it.